CLICK TO DOWNLOAD:

 The structure of the standards allows Aged Care Quality Assessors' (Quality Assessors) assessment and monitoring processes to focus on consumer outcomes and consider evidence of the consumer’s experience and the systems and processes that the organisation has in place to support the provision of safe and quality care and services.

 For each of the Quality Standards requirements, the Quality Assessors will be expecting the organisation to demonstrate that they:

 - apply the requirement, and this is clear in the way they provide care and services

 - monitor how they are applying the requirement and the outcomes they achieve

-The Commission will consider this guidance so that the intent of the Standard is applied consistently when deciding whether an organisation meets the requirements of the Quality Standards.
+The Aged Care Quality and Safety Commission will consider this guidance so that the intent of the Standard is applied consistently when deciding whether an organisation meets the requirements of the Quality Standards.